Error Handling

 Option Type

 Loon has no nil and no null.
-If a value might not exist, the type system makes that explicit through Option.
-This means you will never hit a null pointer exception at runtime, because the compiler forces you to handle the absent case.
+When a value might not exist, the type system says so out loud through Option.
+A null pointer exception can never reach you at runtime, because the compiler will not let the absent case go unhandled.

 LOON